Audiotonix

-Audiotonix is a British multinational holding company established in 2014 and headquartered in Greater London, United Kingdom.
+Audiotonix Group, Ltd. is a British multinational holding company established in 2014 and headquartered in Greater London, United Kingdom.
 Audiotonix companies design and manufacture mixing consoles and professional audio equipment for live events and broadcast sound.

 History

 Audiotonix was established in 2014 by combining Allen & Heath, Calrec, and DiGiCo.
 James Gordon, formerly DiGiCo's CEO, was appointed CEO of Audiotonix Group.

-Audiotonix acquired Solid State Logic in 2017, and KLANG:technologies the following year.
+Audiotonix acquired Solid State Logic in 2017, and KLANG Technologies the following year.

-In 2021, the company acquired Sound Devices.

-In 2022 the company acquired Slate Digital.
+In 2021, the company acquired Sound Devices, and Slate Digital the following year.
+In 2023, the company acquired Fourier Audio.
+The same year, Audiotonix company Solid State Logic acquired Harrison Audio.